How do I find work placements that’ll give me an advantage?”

 Following this experience, scholarship recipients may progress to a Beca Graduate role or opportunities within the Ngāi Tahu offices.
 They will have gained valuable experience which could also be used to assist whānau in their marae development projects, infrastructure projects, and environmental-related outcomes.

-To apply for any of our grants or scholarships you will need your six-digit whakapapa number and your password is your 4 digit PIN.
+To apply for any of our grants or scholarships you will need access to your email, your six-digit whakapapa number and your password.
 If you’re unsure of either please call 0800 KAI TAHU (0800 524 8248) or follow this link to find your registration number.